 - Continue to be able to financially support yourself while in Australia

 - Do not breach the working conditions that apply to your visa

-If you want to change your qualification level you will need to apply for a new student visa.
-Your counsellor can walk you through the student visa application process and the relevant information on the Australian government’s website.
-They can help you prepare the necessary documents for your submission and for your student visa interview.
+If you want to change your qualification level, you will need to apply for a new student visa.
+Your counsellor can walk you through the student visa application process as well as go through the relevant information on the Australian government’s website.
+They can also help you prepare the necessary documents for your submission and for your student visa interview.